mmakaay/esphome-xiaomi_bslamp2/doc/technical_details.md

 *Note: The `READY FOR EVENT` command is only used when a new event is provided by the front panel.
 Information about this command can be found in the next section.*

-Further experimentation has uncovered that the LEDs of the front panel (power, color, level 1 - 10) can be enabled individually.
-The original firmware does not use this, but I built support for it into the custom firmware, because it opens up some nice possibilities.
+Further experimentation has uncovered that the LEDs of the front panel can be controlled individually.
+The original firmware does not use this feature, but I built support for it into the custom firmware, because it opens up some nice possibilities.

 How this works, is that the general format of the "set LEDs" command is: `02 03 XX XX 64 00 00`.